raohwork/webauthn-client/README.md

 - register: Registers a new credential for the user.
 Submits custom data to `beginReg` endpoint, and returns data received from `confirmReg` endpoint.
 - login: Authenticates the user with previously registered credential.
 Submits custom data to `beginAuth` endpoint, and returns data received from `confirmAuth` endpoint.
-- logout: Logout the user.
-Not part of WebAuthn.
+- isSupported: See if current browser supports WebAuthn.

 # License